-InterCement's Legal Department should always be informed in advance about transactions of this nature so that it can guide and structure the best way to proceed with the transaction.
+InterCement's Legal Department and Audit, Risks and Compliance area should always be informed in advance about transactions of this nature so that it can guide and structure the best way to proceed with the transaction.

 Transactions of this nature usually involve the need for approval by the antitrust agencies, so even after signing contracts it is important to consult the Legal Department about how to proceed regarding the exchange of information.